chriskrycho/v5.chriskrycho.com/site/journal/Adieu to 2019.md

   - productivity
   - self-discipline
   - habits
+qualifiers:
     audience: mostly my future self!—but you’re welcome to read along and see my thoughts on how 2019 went for me and what I hope 2020 will look like.
 summary: >
     2019 was a year of rest and recovery, for which I’m profoundly grateful.
 Here’s how it went down—from podcasting and writing to career changes and health and fitness.
 date: 2019-12-31T23:00